stepchowfun/typical/README.md

 To understand what this is all about, let's walk through an example scenario.
 Suppose you want to build a simple API for sending emails, and you need to decide how requests and responses will be serialized for transport.
 You could use a self-describing format like JSON or XML, but you may want better type safety and performance.
 Typical has a great story to tell about those things.

+Our example scenario involves a client talking to a server, but Typical has no notion of clients or servers.
+It only deals with serialization and deserialization.
+Other concerns like networking, encryption, and authentication are out of scope.

 ### Write a schema

 You can start by creating a schema file called `email_api.t` (or any other name you prefer) with the relevant types for your email API: